 Jesus is coming back.
 That’s the biggest news.
 Famines are gonna happen.
 Wars are going to increase.
 Persecution is going to increase.
 Suffering, disease, family separation, abandonment, apostasy will happen.
 Are you surprised brothers?
 Are you surprised that common grace is being slowly removed from our context?
 It only means that special grace is coming in a more concentrated form.
 God is not delivering us from hardship; He’s delivering us from sin.
 The world is only held together by the power of His word.
 When rebellion in the world increases, the context in which we come to Jesus as broken sinners becomes more apparent.
 We need Him.
 Oh, how we need Him.

 Our hope is not in having the right president, or the lack of having the wrong one.
-In my point of view, the world will increasingly be the world.
+The world will increasingly be the world.
 The world will produce lovers of self instead of lovers of God.
 Stop trying to change the world, and start focusing on the one who can change you.
 When individuals are changed by Jesus, then the world will begin to change.

-You see, the hope of the church is not found in a motivation to change our culture.
-The hope of the church is Jesus, and as the world is exposed for its darkness, the light will draw those who have been called by His name.
+The hope of the church is not found in strength to change our culture.
+The hope of the church is Jesus.

 He’s preparing a Bride for himself.